-The contents of the configuration file are pairs of file locations (i.e. file names with, optionally, its full path specified), with two file locations per line.
+The remaining contents of the configuration file are pairs of file locations (i.e. file names with, optionally, its full path specified), with two file locations per line.
 The first file location in each line should correspond to a file containing encrypted tweets.
 The second file location should correspond to the file where the decrypted tweets will be saved.
 For example, the contents of config_file.txt may look like:

+'''

+round robin

+./encrypted_tweets.txt ./decrypted_tweets.txt

+/home/userid/more_tweets.txt /home/userid/output.txt

+'''

-./encrypted_tweets.txt ./decrypted_tweets.txt /home/userid/more_tweets.txt /home/userid/output.txt where ./encrypted_tweets.txt and /home/userid/more_tweets.txt are files containing the encrypted tweets, while ./decrypted_tweets.txt and /home/userid/output.txt are the files where the corresponding decrypted tweets will be saved.
-You can safely assume that each string in the configuration file (i.e. every file location) is a maximum of 1024 characters long.
+where round robin is the choice of scheduling algorithm, ./encrypted_tweets.txt and /home/userid/more_tweets.txt are files containing the encrypted tweets, while ./decrypted_tweets.txt and /home/userid/output.txt are the files where the corresponding decrypted tweets will be saved.
+As with assignment #2, you can safely assume that each string in the configuration file (i.e. every file location) is a maximum of 1024 characters long.
 There is no limit on the number of lines (i.e. encrypted files) in the configuration file.
-Note that the files containing the encrypted tweets will have the same format as in assignment #1.
+Note that the files containing the encrypted tweets will have the same format as in the previous assignments.